innotrade/enapso-graphdb-client/README.md

     baseURL: GRAPHDB_BASE_URL,
     repository: GRAPHDB_REPOSITORY,
     prefixes: DEFAULT_PREFIXES,
-    tripleStore:'fuseki/stardog/graphDB'
+    triplestore:'fuseki/stardog/graphDB'
     transform: 'toCSV'
 });
 ```

-while creating connection we specify the name of triple store using `tripleStore` variable against which we perform the crud operations by default it work with graphDB.
+while creating connection we specify the name of triple store using `triplestore` variable against which we perform the crud operations by default it work with graphDB.

 tranform is use to convert the results of triplestore in a specific format so here we define the format there we have 3 predefine formats `toJSON` `toCSV` and `toTSV` this option is optional
 This is how you authenticate against GraphDB or stardog using JWT: